 We sell many well-known other-branded products including Yamaha, Fender, Gibson and Roland, and in the financial year ended 31 March 2021 third party brands accounted for 66% of our sales.

-We purchase these products from European-based supplier companies, many of whom are part of larger global organisations.
-These organisations acknowledge and generally publish their commitment to anti-slavery practices.
-We review anti-slavery policies and statements of our major suppliers, and are committed to assessing all suppliers of third-party brands.
+We purchase these products from European-based suppliers, many of whom are part of larger global organisations.
+These organisations acknowledge and typically publish their commitment to anti-slavery practices.
+We review the Anti-slavery policies and statements of our major suppliers, and are committed to assessing all suppliers of third-party brands.

-We will present our suppliers with a copy of our Anti-Slavery policy, with the expectation that their own policies and the policies of their own suppliers meet our same high standard.
+Our suppliers are familiar with our Anti-Slavery policy, and the expectation that their own policies and the policies of their own suppliers meet our same high standard.

 We will assess any instances of non-compliance if and when they arise, and take the appropriate action to remedy such non-compliance.

 Our own-branded products are sourced from manufacturers in several countries around the globe and are often manufactured to own specification and design.
 As at 31 March 2021 we had active relationships with over 60 manufacturers, predominantly in the Far East.

 To help ensure that we aren’t involved in modern slavery or the infringement of human rights in any way we conduct our own independent inspections of third-party facilities involved in the manufacture our products.
 Nominated members of our Own-brand Procurement Team are trained to complete the checks.

 During these inspections we carry out extensive checks and produce written ‘factory inspection’ reports that are shared with the managers and/or owners of the facilities, and include formal recommendations to be actioned where appropriate.